Is Sparkling Water Healthy

 Flavored Sparkling Water

 - Prepare fruit.
-Rinse fruit well.
+Rinse fruit well (like lemons, limes, oranges and strawberries).
 Peel (if necessary) cut, chop or slice fruit.

 - Muddle berries.
 If using berries, you can gently smash the berries in the glass to release juices for a richer flavored water or just add the fruit whole.